SPD: 20-year-old hospitalized after shooting in Schenectady

 When officers tried to speak to the 20-year-old from Schenectady, he was uncooperative, but it was determined that the victim was an occupant of the parked vehicle at Forest Rd and Francis Ave.

 There is currently no suspect in custody and detectives are actively investigating the incident.
-Those with information are asked to contact our Tips Line at 518-788-6566
+Those with information are asked to contact their Tips Line at (518)788-6566.